daishi-kondo/daishi-kondo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Daishi Kondo is an assistant professor at Osaka Metropolitan University.
+Daishi Kondo is an associate professor at Osaka Metropolitan University.